Table of Contents

 Synthetic Fibers/Manmade Fibers/Artificial Fibers:

 Synthetic fibers are basically formed by the polymerization of various monomers.
 When a man makes this type of fiber so it defines as man-made fiber or synthetic fiber.
-The following are the classification of synthetic fibers.
+The following is the classification of synthetic fibers.
 They are-

 Natural Polymer Based: